longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 ### Add `block-type` Disks in Longhorn Nodes

-Unlike `filesystem-type` disks that are designed for legacy volumes, volumes using SPDK Data Engine are persistent on `block-type` disks.
+Unlike `filesystem-type` disks that are designed for legacy volumes, volumes using V2 Data Engine are persistent on `block-type` disks.
 Therefore, it is necessary to equip Longhorn nodes with `block-type` disks.

 #### Prepare disks